The department of Modern Languages offer minors in Chinese Studies, French, Spanish and Linguistics.

 Upon declaring a minor in Linguistics, each student will be assigned to a faculty advisor with whom the student should consult at least once per semester thereafter.
 It is especially important that students have their transcripts reviewed by their advisor before enrolling in their final 30 credit hours at CU Denver.
 Failure to do so may result in delay of graduation.

 Requirements for the Minor in Linguistics:

 Students minoring in Linguistics must complete a minimum of 15 credits of coursework pertaining to the field of Linguistics.
 A minimum of 9 credit hours must be taken from CU Denver faculty.
 A minimum of 6 credit hours must be upper division (3000 or above).
-Courses taken at other institutions may be applied to the minor but only with approval of a Linguistics faculty advisor, Tim Phillips in the Department of Modern Languages.
+Courses taken at other institutions may be applied to the minor but only with approval of a Linguistics faculty advisor, Devin Jenkins, in the Department of Modern Languages.